Verità supposte

 Verità supposte (translatable as "Presumed Truths", with a subtle pun about "Supposta" also meaning Suppository) is the second studio album by the Italian rapper Caparezza, released on June 13, 2003.

-The album got a remarkable success mainy because of the third single Fuori dal tunnel, that allowed the album to remain in the leaderboard for thirty weeks, selling about 130 000 copies in Italy.
-Verità supposte is present in the leaderboard of the 100 greatest italian albums of all time according to Rolling Stone Italy in 28th place.
+The album got a remarkable success mainly because of the third single Fuori dal tunnel, that allowed the album to remain in the leaderboard for thirty weeks, selling about 130,000 copies in Italy.
+Verità supposte is present in the leaderboard of the 100 greatest Italian albums of all time according to Rolling Stone Italy in 28th place.